-Recoverable Data errors will use correction, although ECC on-the-fly is not considered for purposes of recovered error specifications.
+Recoverable Data errors use retries and correction.
+Application of ECC on-the-fly correction alone is not considered a Recovered Data error.

 Recovered Data error rate is determined using read bits transferred for recoverable errors occurring during a read, and using write bits transferred for recoverable errors occurring during a write.